nf-core/eager/docs/usage.md

 #### `--damageprofiler_yaxis`

-Specifies what the maximum misincorporation frequency should be displayed in the damage plot.
-This is set to `0.30` (i.e. 30%) by default as this matches the popular mapDamage2.0 program.
+Specifies what the maximum misincorporation frequency should be displayed as, in the DamageProfiler damage plot.
+This is set to `0.30` (i.e. 30%) by default as this matches the popular [mapDamage2.0](https://ginolhac.github.io/mapDamage) program.
 However, the default behaviour of DamageProfiler is to 'autoscale' the y-axis maximum to zoom in on any _possible_ damage that may occur (e.g. if the damage is about 10%, the highest value on the y-axis would be set to 0.12).
 This 'autoscale' behaviour can be turned on by specifying the number to `0`.
 Default: `0.30`.

 #### `--run_pmdtools`